awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cp_with_ec2spot.md

 ![Capacity Provider on Spot ASG](/images/ecs-spot-capacity-providers/CP_SPOT.png)

-Refresh the *Capacity Providers* tab and you will see the CP-SPOT is created and attached to the cluster.
+Refresh the *Capacity Providers* tab, and you will see the CP-SPOT is created and attached to the ECS cluster.

 ![Capacity Provider on Spot ASG](/images/ecs-spot-capacity-providers/CP-SPOT.png)

-The capacity provider creates a target tracking policy on the EcsSpotWorkshop-ASG-SPOT.
+Also note, that the capacity provider creates a target tracking policy on the EcsSpotWorkshop-ASG-SPOT.
-Go to the [AWS EC2 Console](https://console.aws.amazon.com/ec2autoscaling/home?#/details/EcsSpotWorkshop-ASG-SPOT?view=scaling) and select the Automatic Scaling tab on this ASG.
+Go to the [AWS EC2 Console](https://console.aws.amazon.com/ec2autoscaling/home?#/details/EcsSpotWorkshop-ASG-SPOT?view=scaling) and select the Automatic Scaling tab on the EcsSpotWorkshop-ASG-SPOT ASG.

 ![Spot ASG](/images/ecs-spot-capacity-providers/asg_spot_with_cp_view_1.png)